astropy/photutils/docs/getting_started/install.rst

 * `asdf-astropy <https://asdf-astropy.readthedocs.io/en/latest/>`_ 0.10
   or later: Required to serialize objects that store a `~astropy.units.Quantity` or a `~astropy.coordinates.SkyCoord` to ASDF, which includes all PSF models and all sky apertures.
+See :ref:`asdf` for details.

 * `Bottleneck <https://github.com/pydata/bottleneck>`_ 1.4 or later:
   Improves the performance of sigma clipping and other functionality that